September 30, 2016

 Kaneita was living a quiet life in the Bronx, when her body and soul became phantom-fused with a ghost orphan.
 Ghost orphans are lost souls that wander the Earth, taking refuge in human bodies.
 They were created thousands of years prior, with the use of a mystical weapon called the ghost-blade.
 Kallisto, who was a priestess in Ancient Greece, was slain by a ghost-blade, and thus her soul could never find passage to the afterlife.
 She was one of thousands of people to fall victim to ghost-blades.

 WEIGHT: 129 lbs.

 EYES: Light brown

-A few centuries later, a group of noble swordsmen and swordswomen were brought into the world to hunt down ghost orphans and bring them to heaven.
-Meanwhile a group of hellspawns were also brought to earth in an attempt to hunt down ghost orphans and send them to hell.
-After many years of being hunted, Kallisto lead a charge to fight back against their would be captors.
-She discovered the process of phantom-fusion and used the physical bodies she and her cohorts possessed to wage war against the reapers and the Veil hunters.
+A few centuries later, a group of noble swordsmen and swordswomen were brought into the world to hunt down ghost orphans, and send them to Heaven.
+Meanwhile, a group of hellspawns were also brought to Earth, in an attempt to hunt down ghost orphans and send them to hell.
+After many years of being hunted, Kallisto led a charge to fight back against their would-be captors.
+She discovered the process of phantom-fusion, and used the physical bodies she and her cohorts possessed to wage war against the reapers and the Veil hunters.

-The war raged on for a long time and then in the 22nd century it all came to a head.
-Kallisto had taken the form of a woman named Virginia Ice and subsequently become an extremely dangerous force on the planet.
-She built a team of ghost orphan marauders that included the likes of Troy Brothers, Bernadette Brothers and Eddie Valdera and devised a plan to wipe out the Veil and the reapers once and for all.
+The war raged on for a long time, and then in the 22nd century it all came to a head.
+Kallisto had taken the form of a woman named Virginia Ice, and subsequently became an extremely dangerous force on the planet.
+She built a team of ghost orphan uded the likes of Troy Brothers, Bernadette Brothers and Eddie Valdera, and devised a plan to wipe out the Veil and the reapers once and for all.